ananthakumaran/paisa/docs/reference/commodities.md

 4. Purchase Price per Unit
 5. Currency

-Paisa comes with inbuilt support for fetching the latest price of some commodities like mutual fund and NPS.
+Paisa comes with inbuilt support for fetching the latest price of some commodities like mutual fund, NPS, stocks, etc from few providers.
 For others, it will try to use the latest purchase price specified in the journal.
-For example, when you enter the second NPS transaction on `2019/02/21`, the valuation of your existing holdings will be adjusted based on the new purchase price.
+For example, when you enter the second NPS transaction on `#!ledger 2019/02/21`, the valuation of your existing holdings will be adjusted based on the new purchase price.

 To link a commodity with a commodity price provider, Go to `Configuration` page and expand the `Commodities` section.
 You can click the